 How to Buy Urumqi Train Tickets

-One of the most frequent questions I receive about train travel in Xinjiang is how to get tickets.
+One of the most frequent questions I receive about train travel in Xinjiang is how to buy train tickets.
 It’s not always a simple process unfortunately, but it’s definitely good to know your options.

-- Book Train Travel Online: Back in 2011 China opened up the option to buy tickets online (http://www.12306.cn).
-There’s a catch, however: in order to do this you must 1) be able to read Chinese and 2) possess a Chinese credit or debit card.
+- Book Train Travel Online: Back in 2011 China opened up the option to buy tickets online (https://www.12306.cn).
+There’s a catch, however.
+In order to do this you must 1) be able to read Chinese and 2) possess a Chinese credit or debit card.
 You’re out of luck if you don’t meet that criteria.
 If you’re adventurous, here’s a tutorial for buying China train tickets online.

-- Buy at the Train Station: The cheapest way for foreigners to buy their tickets is at the Urumqi Train Station ticket hall.
-As of January 1, 2013 you can purchase tickets up to 18 days in advance, so keep that in mind.
-There is no “foreigner line” like there is in Beijing and Shanghai, so do yourself a favor and use this resource to check availability of your desired ticket before you stand in line.
+- Buy at the Train Station: The cheapest way for foreigners to buy their tickets is at the ticket hall in either of the Urumqi train stations.
+It is possible to purchase China train tickets up to 30 days in advance, so keep that in mind.
+Before you stand in line, I always recommend you check availability of your desired ticket so you don’t waste your time.

 - Buy Through Your Hotel/Hostel: If you’re staying in a Urumqi hotel or hostel, they will usually offer a service to purchase tickets for you.
 There is a fee involved (budget around 50RMB extra) but if you’re short on time it’s worth it.

 - Buy Through a Travel Agency: For those who want to purchase their tickets before arriving in Urumqi, this is going to be your best option.
-You will probably pay a pretty good fee up front, but it takes all the hassle out of purchasing train tickets (plus they can deliver the tickets directly to your hotel).
+You will probably pay a small fee, but it takes all the hassle out of purchasing train tickets (plus they can deliver the tickets directly to your hotel).
 I have personally used and recommend ChinaHighlights.com.

-Bear in mind that China’s latest “real name” ticketing system requires you to show your passport or valid ID both when you purchase the ticket and when you board.
+Bear in mind that China’s “real name” ticketing system requires you to show your passport or valid ID both when you purchase the ticket and when you board a train.

 Soft Sleeper: 4 beds in a room with a lockable door